– – – – – – – – – – – – – – – – – – – – –

 Filed under: Lifestyle - Transportation - Automotive - Gallery - Small Family Hatchbacks, Lifestyle - Transportation - Automotive - Reviews - Small Family Hatchbacks, Lifestyle - Transportation - Automotive - Reviews - Sporty Compact Hatchbacks, Lifestyle - Transportation - Automotive - Technology - Fuel Efficiency, Lifestyle - Transportation - Automotive - Technology - Manual Transmissions

-Tags: 2013 Subaru Impreza Sport competitor, 2014 Mazda3 i Grand Touring, 2014 Mazda3 review, Dodge Dart competitor, driver's car, enthusiast's car, five-door, Ford Focus competitor, fuel efficient small family cars, hatchback, Hyundai Elantra GT competitor, Manual Transmission, Mazda3, Skyactiv technology, sportback, Volkswagen Golf competitor
+Tags: 2013 Subaru Impreza Sport competitor, 2014 Mazda3, 2014 Mazda3 i Grand Touring, 2014 Mazda3 review, Dodge Dart competitor, driver's car, enthusiast's car, five-door, Ford Focus competitor, fuel efficient small family cars, gallery, hatchback, Hyundai Elantra GT competitor, Kia Forte 5 Competitor, Manual Transmission, Mazda 3, Mazda3, review, Skyactiv technology, specifications, sportback, Volkswagen Golf competitor